 As always, here at Full Moon Storytelling we’re focused on story rather than mechanics.
 Using a new Tool isn’t going to change your D&D game’s power level, not even as much as Coffee Gear.

-Trying to figure out a winner might be necessary, but infrequently.
-If you wanted to roleplay actual sports something like Blaseball would be a better than D&D. But, if you need a result and want to use the dice, limit the contest to a single roll for each participant, and have it opposed by an NPC.
+Trying to figure out a winner might be necessary, but not with significant frequency.
+If you wanted to roleplay actual sports something like Blaseball would be a better than D&D. But, if you need a result and want to use the dice, limit the contest to a single roll for each participant on the team (use party sizes of 3 to 6), and have it opposed by an NPC.
 Through the description of their primary role within the sport and what that character is attempting have them make a roll Athletics or Acrobatics, assigned to an attribute that most fits their action and with advantage if they character is proficient.
 Then roll the same for the NPC.
 Have the first team to 3 successes wins that match.

 Most games before the codification of rule and laws (baseball and football/soccer in the mid 19th century) could last from sunrise to sunset.
 If the players succeed on their first three rolls, consider that a game done by lunch.
 If it takes five, or more due to a bunch of ties, make it last into twilight.